Lynri-Watts/Neuron-Cpp/README.md

-# A neuron-network based AI written in pure C++
+# A neural-network based AI written in pure C++

-## Part 1.
-Introduction
+## Part I. Introduction

 Python is now used for practically all AI-related programs, but I just can't get used to its sloppy grammar.
 To aid individuals who want to use AI without Python, this code was created.

-## Part 2.
+## Part II.
 Installing the program

 1. Compile, extract, and download the code.
 2. Launch the program and type "r" to reset.

-## Part 3.
+## Part III.
 Training the network

 1. A "train" directory should be created.
 2. Create a file called "train.txt" under "train" and put the training data in it.
+Detailed in Part IV.
 3. Launch the program and enter "t" to train.
 4. Provide the desired number of times to train the network.

-## Part 4.
+## Part IV.
 Making your training data file

 You must enter a single integer N, which represents the number of data groups, on the first line of the file.